 Frequently Asked Questions

-Who will be using the overflow shelter at the Sugar House Temporary Shelter?
+Who will live at the Temporary Shelter community?
 What is the occupancy?

-How many beds are actually available to homeless people?
+How many beds are actually available to people experiencing homelessness?

 The number one thing we can all do to help is to show compassion for our unsheltered residents as we continue to work toward better solutions, including permanent affordable housing.
-In the coming weeks, there will be efforts to organize volunteers who would like to support the STS.
-If you would like to contribute meals, goods, or dollars, please donate to the participating service providers listed below.
+In the coming weeks and months there will be efforts to organize volunteers who would like to support the Temporary Shelter Community.
+If you would like to receive notification about volunteer opportunities, please sign up here.

 Questions, comments, or to report issues

-Call 801.535.7711 or email email@example.com to leave a message with comments or questions.
-City staff will make every effort to return calls and emails within one business day.
+For any needs please email the city at the link below.
+Our team will make every effort to return calls and emails within one business day.

 Stay Up to Date